Introduction

 Rich Tool Ecosystem

 Built-in tools for files, shell, memory, and todos.
-Extend with any MCP server — over 1000+ available.
+Extend with any MCP server from Docker's MCP catalog.

 🧠